 Your teenagers bedroom should strictly be for sleep.
 You should not have any gaming systems, computers, phones or other gadgets in their room that could disrupt their sleeping habits.
 There should be nothing in the room that could negatively stimulate the brain and keeping them awake.
 Almost all teens have a phone or laptop that they use, so the best way to ensure that it’s not in the bedroom is to put it somewhere in another room each night or make sure they shut them off before bed.

 You should make sure that your child is eliminating the caffeine use early in the afternoon.
 It’s going to be tough to monitor what they drink while they’re in school, but once they are home, don’t give them caffeine.
 This is a stimulant and it will end up keeping your child awake longer than what they should be.

 The link between teens and sleeping is rather alarming if you think about it.
 There are many things that keep them from sleeping at night, all of which can probably be eliminated by a healthy sleep schedule and some tweaking of rules.
 It’s tough to get a teenager to sleep, trust me, I used to be one.
 I never wanted to sleep and I regret it to this day.
 Ensure that they are in a comfortable room, keep them as stress free as you possibly can and talk to their doctor if you think there is something really wrong.
-They need their sleep to perform to the best of their abilities and they can only get it if you enforce rules and healthy habits.
+They need their sleep to perform to the best of their abilities, and they can only achieve this if you enforce healthy rules and habits.